S-T-Soft/aleo-name-service/backend/README.md

-# Aleo Names API Documentation
+# Aleo Name Service API Documentation

 This project exposes several API endpoints for the purposes of name-to-hash conversions, obtaining the primary name of an address, getting the address of a name, and resolving a category and name to content.